semrush/intergalactic/website/docs/components/sticky/sticky-api.md

 @## Sticky

-The component is a wrap over CSS `position: sticky;`.
+The component is a wrap over CSS `position: sticky`.

 ```js
 import Sticky from '@semcore/ui/sticky';